 No matter when you are putting on your caper, you can save money by visiting Halloween stores and costumes shops right after Halloween.
 You’ll find clearance prices on all sorts of spooky treats and costumes you can use for your next event.

-DIY Haunted House Theme
+Choosing The Best DIY Haunted House Theme

 Halloween is its own theme, but choosing a specific direction can go a long way towards focusing your vision.
 Don’t just create a haunted house.
 Build a vampire’s castle.
 A DIY mummy’s crypt.
 Take inspiration from a cult film by creating a Rocky Horror Mansion or even a spin on “Wicked,” “Hotel Transylvania,” or other films with creepy elements that might garner an automatic audience from fandom.